javierRivas/pal-overview/PITCHME.md

 ```
 ---
 ### Replatforming vs Modernization
-Adapt the application to function correctly in the cloud
+Adapt the application to function correctly in the cloud, for example:
 - Remove reads/write to disk
 - Remove instance specific state